Project Overflow

 Have your own idea?
 We want to fund that too.

 Have something on your heart that doesn't fit a kit?
 Dream it up, let us know, and we'll work through it together.
-Up to $2,500 available for original group projects that involve your group actively serving.
+Up to $2,500 per project is available for original group projects that involve your group actively serving.

 *Funds cannot be given directly as cash to individuals/groups or as a donation to a non-profit organization